Griff-Reaper/iSwatAds/README.md

 # iSwatAds
-An adblocker extension for Youtube
+An adblocker Google Chrome extension for Youtube